-of the control group mean).
+The findings in columns 9-10 show that children in treatment areas are 5pp less likely to be underweight (25% of the control group mean) and 3pp less likely to be severely underweight (55% of the control group mean).
 In line with this, columns 11 and 12 show a large percentage reduction in wasting, but given the limited occurrence of this in our sample, the effects are not precisely estimated.
-The average standardized effect of the two measures is precisely estimated with p-value 0.039 for the less severe measures and 0.0232 for the more severe.
+The average standardized effect of the two measures is precisely estimated with p-value 0.019 for the less severe measures and 0.045 for the more severe, with the latter shown in the Table in column 13.

-The average standardized treatment effect across all variables (coded so that higher values correspond to better outcomes) is .108, significantly different from zero at the 1% level.
+The average standardized treatment effect across all variables (coded so that higher values correspond to better outcomes) is 0.108, significantly different from zero at the 1% level.